aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ### Javascript in JSX

-To use JavaScript within JSX, you need to make use of curly braces.
-Within curly braces you can make use of [JavaScript Expressions](https://developer.mozilla.org/nl/docs/Web/JavaScript/Guide/Expressions_and_Operators) and other JS that returns something that JSX can render. .
+To use JavaScript within JSX, you need to make use of curly braces. *Within curly braces you can make use of [JavaScript Expressions](https://developer.mozilla.org/nl/docs/Web/JavaScript/Guide/Expressions_and_Operators) and other JS that returns something that JSX can render. .
 This means making use of `arrow` functions and the logical `&&` operator.
 Complicated logic is best left out of the JSX itself and moved to an external function.
 [Read more about conditional rendering in JSX](https://reactjs.org/docs/conditional-rendering.html).

+** *Is this actually true?
+What exactly can you use within those curly braces?
+Nothing that uses Curly Braces itself, right?*

 You can use curly braces in the content, but also as an attribute value: